Why a Wellness Wheel?

 The Dimensions of Wellness

-There have been many evolutions of the Wheel of Wellness.
+There have been many evolutions of the Wheel of Wellness, or Wellness Wheel.
 Most contain six to eight separate parts, representing the different dimensions of our lives.
 These dimensions often include the following items:

 - Physical – representing our physical body, need for movement, nutrition and rest.